 - NFDA Website.
-The NFDA Website will include information on all candidates, including photos, biographies, campaign statements and links to any candidate campaign social media sites on the internet.
+The NFDA Website will include information on all candidates, including photos, biographies, the videos submitted by the candidates, campaign statements and links to any candidate campaign social media sites on the internet.
 NFDA reserves the right to review the content of all materials to be posted to the NFDA Website and not to post any materials deemed indecent or otherwise in violation of these Campaign Guidelines.
 NFDA will provide At-large Representative candidates with names, addresses, phone numbers, fax numbers (if on file) for Policy Board representatives, state association executive directors and state association presidents.
 NFDA will provide email addresses for Policy Board representatives only.

 - Signs.
 Campaign signs will be provided by NFDA.
 Signs other than those provided by NFDA are not permitted.